-I rediscovered my vintage heart-shaped jello molds when I was organizing our storage room last week, and I decided to use them for a quick Valentine’s Day tablescape.
+You’ll never guess what I used for this simple Valentine’s Day decor: I rediscovered my vintage heart-shaped jello molds when I was organizing our storage room last week, and I decided to use them for this quick Valentine’s Day decor and tablescape.

 I can never get enough of styling table settings: I love to think of all the dishes I have, decide which ones will work best, and look out for a few new items.